brdv/prodtest-demo/README.md

 3. Check RabbitMQ dashboard

-   You can access the RabbitMQ dashboard by port forewarding its instance.
+   You can access the RabbitMQ dashboard by port forwarding its instance.

    ```bash
    sh ./scripts/pfw-rabbitmq.sh